-What are the best low risk crypto for 2022 and beyond?
-This guide will give a detailed answer based upon experience and decent research.
+What are the best low-risk cryptos for a stable long-term portfolio?
+This guide will give a detailed answer based on experience and decent research.

 Investing in cryptocurrencies can be a real bummer if you do it at the wrong time where you can suffer some serious damage to your investment capital.
 For example, Cardano(ADA) was for a long time one of the best investments in 2021 where it gained more than 900% in value ($0.35 in January, $2.75 in September).

 For this reason, is there another way to enter these volatile markets?
-Are there any low risk cryptocurrencies available to buy?
-In this article, I’m going to give you the best options to invest in some low risk crypto where you at the same time can have some good profit(double-digit gains).
+Are there any low-risk cryptocurrencies available to buy?
+In this article, I’ll explore the best low-risk cryptocurrencies for long-term investments.

 Finally, before taking off, I want to mention that I’m not a financial expert and you should do some research as well before investing any of your capital.
 So, let’s go 👍